Library

 So where can I find MEDLINE?

-CCCU has two routes for accessing MEDLINE: OVID and Web of Science.
-They both contain the same information, but they use different interfaces.
+CCCU has three routes for accessing MEDLINE: EBSCO, OVID and Web of Science.
+They all contain the same information, but they use different interfaces.
 You can find them via the Find Databases A-Z on Library Search.

-You can find out more about how to search both versions in our online guides: Ovid and Web of Science or if you would like help constructing a search you can book a 1-1 appointment either face to face or online with your Learning and Research Librarian.
-For Canterbury students please click here and for Medway students here.
+You can find out more about how to search all versions in our online guides (EBSCO, Ovid and Web of Science) or if you would like help constructing a search you can book a 1-1 appointment either face to face or online with your Learning and Research Librarian.

 This blog post has been written by David Bedford and Michelle Crowther.